Spacer

 A recent accident near Bolivar, MO illustrates the consequences of the accidents that involve these drivers.
 According to The Kansas City Star, three teen girls were killed after a pickup drove through a fence and flipped on a Polk County roadway.
 All three of the teens were killed and authorities have been unable to identify which of the girls was driving at the time of the accident.

 Unfortunately, these accidents have become so common that they rarely make front-page news anymore.
 The numbers aren't getting any better either.
-The number of teen fatalities dropped in the 70s through the 90s, but still remains high today.
+The number of teen fatalities dropped in the 70s through the 90s but remains high today.
 Many people credit the decrease to the increase in teen driving laws.

 "Anytime you have immaturity combined with inexperience, you have the potential for disaster," says Nicole Nason, head of the National Highway Traffic Safety Administration.
 "And that's what you get with a 16-year-old behind the wheel."

-According to a study from the Johns Hopkins University for the AAA Foundation, GDL programs have the ability to decrease the risks for teen accidents by nearly 40 percent.
+According to a study from the Johns Hopkins University for the AAA Foundation, GDL programs have the ability to decrease the risks of teen accidents by nearly 40 percent.

 As of now, there are 47 states that have some sort of GDL program.
 Unfortunately, only 8 of them have a minimum age for a permit set at 16.
 Fewer than 10 restrict drivers from driving after 10:00 p.m.
 Only 12 states have limits on passengers.